-Airport Operating Standards have been produced by Perth Airport to ensure safe operations at and around Perth Airport.
-The Airport Estate Property Tenants standard applies to all tenants and their staff who are undertaking operations within the Perth Airport Estate (outside of PAPL operated terminals).
+Airport Operating Standards (AOS) have been produced by Perth Airport (PAPL) to ensure safe operations at and around Perth Airport.
+The Airport Estate Property Tenants - Aviation standard applies to all Aviation tenants and their staff who are undertaking operations within the Perth Airport Estate (outside of PAPL operated terminals).
 This standard, and the requirements contained within, are supplementary to all conditions within the lease agreement the organisation has with PAPL.

-The Airport Estate Property Tenants Standard aims to provide information and guidance to ensure a safe environment for all estate property tenant staff and contractors, customers and in some instances passengers, and to ensure that the requirements documented in this standard are relevant and capable of practical implementation by all staff.
+The Airport Estate Property Tenants - Aviation Standard aims to provide information and guidance to ensure a safe environment for all Aviation property tenants, staff and contractors, customers and in some instances passengers, and to ensure that the requirements documented in this standard are relevant and capable of practical implementation by all staff.